betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 ### Telemetry Protocol

 Select the telemetry protocol you need.
-For CRSF, ELRS, FPORT or GHST protocols, this is included by default to simplify configuraton.
+For CRSF, ELRS, FPORT or GHST protocols, this is included by default to simplify configuration.

 ### Other Options